 In this paper, we use the UK Labor Force Survey to estimate the causal impact of the UK national minimum wage (NMW) on employment using a non-parametric Bayesian modelling approach known as the Bayesian Additive Regression Trees (BART henceforth) that was originally developed by Chipman et al. (2010) and applied to the analysis of causal inference by Hill (2011), Sparapani et al. (2016), Tan et al. (2016) and others.
-This procedure shares some similarities with standard matching estimation strategies, see for example Abadie and Imbens (2006), as it compares unemployment-to-employment and employment-to-unemployment transitions of individuals affected by the NMW with a similar individuals whose salary are not affected but are sufficiently close to those in the treatment group.
-However, this procedure has important advantages over other more traditional parametric specifications.
+This procedure shares some similarities with standard matching estimation strategies (see for example Abadie and Imbens, 2006), as it compares unemployment-to-employment and employment-to-unemployment transitions of individuals affected by the NMW increase with similar individuals who are unaffected by the increase but are sufficiently similar to the treatment group.
+The BART procedure has important advantages over other more traditional parametric specifications.
 Among them, it does not require any type of hypotheses or priors over the covariates to be included in the model, it can consider a large number of regressors, and it can estimate any type of interactive effects between the treatment variable and any other variable.
 Thus, under the BART model, the definition of the closest untreated individual for each treated individual and the interactions between the different clusters of individuals and time or and any other relevant covariate is not constrained to follow any specific (and potentially ad-hoc) parametric function.
-Furthermore, and more importantly, it need not be specified a priori.
+Furthermore, and more importantly, the parametric function need not be specified a priori.